-For a complete and updated listing of Indiana University Transfer Credit Standards please visit https://transfer.iu.edu/transfer-credits/standards.html.
+For a complete and updated listing of Indiana University Transfer Credit Standards please click here.
 This page outlines Indiana University standards for the acceptance of transfer credit, including the university policy against the acceptance of transfer credit from nationally accredited institutions.
 Additional guidance can also be obtained by contacting the University Transfer Office at (317)-274-8000 or uto@iu.edu.